 - Add chicken or roast pork

-- Skip the honey mustard sauce, and top crostini with goat cheese and chopped roasted vegetables
+- Skip the honey mustard sauce, chop the roasted vegetables, and serve on top crostini with goat cheese

 Honey Mustard Roasted Vegetables Recipe